HeZhang1994/weibo-crawler/README.md

 $ python WeiboDataCrawling_TextImage.py
 $ # or
 $ python3 WeiboDataCrawling_TextImage.py
-$ # if both py2 and py3 exist in your operating system.
+$ # if both py2 and py3 exist on your operating system.
 ```
 The Weibo data will be saved in JuJingyi_Weibo_TI/ folder.